JackBegay/SIEM-lab/README.md

 # SIEM Lab
 ## Objective
 I was tasked to be a security analyst working for an e-commerce store that is is supposed to identify possible security issues with the mail server.
-To do so I had to take the data given and sort through it to find fialed SSH logins for the root account occuring and report it.
-I used Splunk Cloud to upload a zip file of data, perform a series of searches on the uploaded data, and write up my findings.
+To do so I had to take the data given and sort through it to find fialed SSH logins for the root account occuring and report suspicious findings.
+I used Splunk Cloud to upload a zip file of data, performed a series of searches to analyze key patterns, and documented a report summarizing my findings.

 ### Skills Learned